UH-CI/genomics-workshop/shell/02_the_filesystem.md

      cd ..

 Now do `ls` and `pwd`.
-See now that we went back up in to the 'dc_sample_data' directory. `..` means go back up a level.
+See now that we went back up in to the 'dc_sample_data_lite' directory. `..` means go back up a level.

 * * * *
 **Exercise**

 Now we're going to try a hunt.
-Find a hidden directory in dc_sample_data list its contents and file the text file in there.
+Find a hidden directory in dc_sample_data_lite.
+List its contents and find the text file in there.
 What is the name of the file?

 Hint: hidden files and folders in unix start with '.', for example .my_hidden_directory
 * * * *